 Born in Russia and an alumnus of the Cleveland Institute of Music, pianist Daniil Trifonov has put down roots in a city that most of his large fan base wouldn’t necessarily associate with him: New York.

 “I already felt comfortable here,” said Trifonov during a recent interview with the New York Times.
 “New York just felt like my kind of city.”
 Accordingly, he’s half-way through a season-long residency with the New York Philharmonic, where he has become a regular since his 2012 debut there.

 He likes to limit his time on the road, since he “doesn’t like living out of a suitcase.”
 His latest tour brings him to Chicago for an SCP Piano recital March 1.
-Trifonov will perform an all-Bach program, but with several of JSB’s works arranged by later composers such as Brahms, Liszt and Rachmaninov.
+Trifonov will perform an all-Bach program, including the recently added Jesu, Joy of Man’s Desiring.

 In a concert preview for the Voice of Orange County, Peter Lefevre wrote, “Bach has also played a critical role in the pianist’s development.
 That says plenty about his communicative range.
 Brahms’ arrangement for left hand of Bach’s Chaconne in D Minor from the Partita in D Minor for unaccompanied violin places extreme demands on the performer’s precision, emotional transparency and capacity to hold a taut melodic line.
 Trifonov’s rendition – readily available online – shows compelling force, undergirded by a magisterial Baroque temperament.